storyfeet/dugi_bialan/content/works/little_red.md

 # She showed the soup to the wolf

-go "dan dis la, vin o biaga. mi zion ei iasin leli" i vo-ezan
+go "dan dis la, vin o megi-giawin. mi zion ei iasin leli" i vo-ezan

 # "You'd better be quick then, I know a short cut" said the wolf